tkaczmarzyk/specification-arg-resolver/README.md

 Conversions
 -------------------

-Specification argument resolvers uses conversion mechanism to convert request string params to field types for which specifications are defined.
+Specification argument resolvers uses conversion mechanism to convert request string params to types of fields for which specifications have been defined.

 Let's consider the following code:
   ```java